-Timing Suggested content #1 Pre-event Join us on [event date] for [event name] as we celebrate @idpwd.
-Check out [registered event web link] #2 Event day or generic post Today we celebrate @idpwd.
-Let's all work together to make our community more inclusive for the 4.4 million Australians with disability #3: Post-event Thank you to everyone who joined us on @idpwd to celebrate the contributions and achievements of people with disability.
-[Insert event photographs]
+Timing Suggested content Pre-event Join us on [event date] for [event name] as we observe #IDPwD and recognise people with disability in our community.
+Check out [registered event web link] Event day or generic post Join us today [at event name (if applicable)] as we observe #IDPwD Let's all work together to make our community more accessible, equitable and inclusive for the 4.4 million Australians with disability.
+Post-event Thanks to everyone who joined us on #IDPwD and for being part of creating a diverse and inclusive community.